 What’s the catch?

 When looking at the table above, the cost savings seem compelling for most plan sponsors/bond issuers.
 The downside would be if pension contributions led to trapped surplus.
 While this is certainly a valid concern, the good news is there are some straightforward rules of thumb that sponsors can use to address this risk.
 Figure 3 summarizes key considerations in assessing this risk.

 Wimpy was always looking for a free lunch, and we think pension plan sponsors currently have a compelling opportunity for as close to a free lunch as you can get.
 The cost of underfunded pension plans has increased dramatically in recent years, creating strong incentives for plan sponsors to rethink choices about corporate leverage versus pension leverage.
 We recommend revisiting funding and risk mangement approaches to reduce cost without introducing additional or unwanted risk.

+This material is intended to provide only general educational information and market commentary.
 Views and opinions expressed herein are as of January 2020 and may change based on market and other conditions.
 The material contained here is confidential and intended for the person to whom it has been delivered and may not be reproduced or distributed.
 The material is for informational purposes only and is not intended as a solicitation to buy or sell any securities or other financial instrument or to provide any investment advice or service.
 Legal & General Investment Management America, Inc. does not guarantee the timeliness, sequence, accuracy or completeness of information included.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance.